ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

       has completed a collection job for a CollectionJobReq message from the Collector; the Helper considers a batch to be collected once it has responded to an `AggregateShareReq` message from the Leader.
-A batch is determined by query ({{batch-modes}}) conveyed in these messages.
-Queries must satisfy the criteria covered in {{batch-validation}}.
+A batch is determined by query conveyed in these messages.
+Queries must satisfy the criteria defined by their batch mode ({{batch-modes}}).
 These criteria are meant to restrict queries in a way that makes it easy to determine whether a report pertains to a batch that was collected.
 See
       {{distributed-systems}} for more information.

 1. If an Aggregator cannot determine if an input share is valid, it MUST mark